exakat/php-dictionary/dictionary/pipe-operator.ini.rst

 The pipe operator is ``|>``.
 It chains calls from methods from left to right, using the result of the first method as the only argument of the next method.

-The pipe operator is compatible with every form of PHP callable : string, arrays, first class callable, closures, arrow functions with parenthesis, etc.
+The pipe operator is compatible with every form of PHP callable: string, arrays, first class callable, closures, arrow functions with parenthesis, etc.

-It is not compatible with references, .
+Pipe operator is not compatible with references.

 The pipe operator should not be mistaken with the ``|`` pipe logical operator, which combines two values with a ``or`` logic.

-The pipe operator was added in PHP 8.5.

 .. code-block:: php